Humshakals: Critical response

 Several of the cast members also lamented their involvement in the film.
 Bipasha Basu didn't participate in the film's promotions calling Humshakals "the worst experience of [her] life," and Esha Gupta warned family members not to see the film.
 After the release of the film, leading actor Saif Ali Khan lamented that "I've been introspecting a lot and will never repeat a mistake that was Humshakals."

 The film received five Golden Kela Award nominations, and won for Worst Film.
 It also won two Ghanta Awards; the film won Worst Picture and Ram Kapoor, Saif Ali Khan and Riteish Deshmukh shared the Worst Actor award.

+Box office

+Despite poor critical reception, Humshakals experienced a strong opening at the box office.